jhighman/keymaker-app/docs/use-cases.md

 ### Implementation

-The Key Analyzer is implemented in the `KeyAnalyzer.jsx` component, which provides a user interface for analyzing keys.
+The Key Analyzer is implemented in the `KeyAnalyser.jsx` component, which provides a user interface for analyzing keys.
 The component uses the following structure:

 - Input field for entering a key
 - Validation of key format